HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeCellandNodeName.md

-# How to change cell and node names in a standalone HCL DX environment?
+# How to change cell and node names in a standalone HCL DX environment

 ## Applies to